Volunteer

 N

-We’ll even help you plan your weekend leisure activities.
-We’ll also connect you with new volunteers as they arrive.
+We’ll even help you plan your weekend leisure activities and connect you with new volunteers as they arrive.

 The Real Uganda is on the ground to support you while you settle in, get down to work, and build your life in Uganda!